-The BSSID field is set to the BSSID of the BSS to which the TDLS initiator STA is associated.
+The BSSID subfield is set to the BSSID of the BSS to which the TDLS initiator STA is associated.

-The TDLS initiator STA Address field is set to the TDLS initiator STA’s MAC address.
+The TDLS initiator STA Address subfield is set to the TDLS initiator STA’s MAC address.

-The TDLS responder STA Address field is set to the TDLS responder STA’s MAC address.
+The TDLS responder STA Address subfield is set to the TDLS responder STA’s MAC address.

+When carried as the first element in the Per-STA Profile subelement of Multi-Link element transmitted by an AP of an AP MLD, it identifies a link (i.e., another AP) of the AP MLD and the format of the Link Information field is defined in Figure 9-388b (Link Information field format when carried in a Multi-Link element transmitted by an AP of an AP MLD).